 Heel fissures what is it

-Heel fissures, also known as foot fissures, are tears or cracks in the skin around the heels.
+Heel fissures, also known as foot fissures, are cracks or fissures in the skin around the heels.
 They range from superficial cracks to deep grooves that can be painful.
 Usually they are the result of dry skin, but other factors can also play a role.

 The main symptom of heel fissures is the visible fissure or crack in the skin of the heel.
 Other symptoms may include: